 Writing Dialogue Resources For Novelists on Writer’s Fun Zone

-Today’s post is a summary of posts on writing dialogue, resources For novelists on Writer’s Fun Zone.
+Today’s post is a summary of posts on writing dialogue, resources for novelists on Writer’s Fun Zone.

 Recently, I created a new free mini-course, The Writer Discovery Mini-Course (sign up here), and have been learning a lot about the writers sharing their replies with me.